tuftsdatalab/tuftsWorkshops/docs/basic/intro-to-unix/blast-batch.md

 less -S mm-second.x.zebrafish.tsv
 ```

-(and again, type 'q' to get out of paging mode.)
+(and again, type 'q' to get out of paging mode)

 The command line may move stuff around slightly, but it is a tab delimited file that can be downloaded to your computer and loaded into your spreadsheet program of choice.